 My interests are always expanding.
-Currently, I am focusing on writing my third novel and my second collection of poems, as I continue learning about marathon swimming, artisan soap-making, equestrian pursuits–and always, poetry.
+Currently, I am focusing on writing fiction and full-length poetry collections, as I continue learning about marathon swimming, artisan soap-making, equestrian pursuits–and always, poetry.

 Every Possible Thing

-My poetry chapbook EVERY POSSIBLE THING is available.
+My poetry chapbook EVERY POSSIBLE THING is available, published in 2020.

 In Every Possible Thing, Karen Poppy’s imagery soars and her unique vision leads us into a world of literary allusions, of life’s glory, of the earth, of water and waves, of suicide and the harshness of life and death.
 Exquisitely written, with attention to the smallest detail, to the vastness of mythology, these elegant poems compel the reader to turn the page in order to be richly rewarded by these tender pieces.

 —Virginia Chase Sutton, winner of the Samuel French Morse Poetry Prize for her book What Brings You to Del Amo.

 Every Possible Thing is as expansive a collection as its title suggests—the poems within it reach toward infinity even as they explore the heartache of mortality.
 Karen Poppy is both observant and visionary, crafting her tender, wise poems with a wide open heart, wide open eyes.

 —Gayle Brandeis won Barbara Kingsolver’s Bellwether Prize for Fiction in Support of a Literature of Social Change with her novel The Book of Dead Birds (HarperCollins).
 She is the author of several books of poetry and prose.